-How can aerospace and defense organizations respond to present-day uncertainty and manage constant change?
-One of the solutions is the application of emerging technologies that allow A&D organizations to dramatically transform the way they work and deliver value to their customers.
-What technologies do A&D companies leverage to adapt to the disruptions of the modern changing world?
+How can aerospace and defense organizations respond to present-day uncertainty and keep afloat under conditions of constant change?
+One of the solutions is the application of emerging technologies that allow A&D companies to dramatically transform the way they work and deliver value to their customers.

-According to the Aerospace Industries Association’s Vision for 2050, some of the key technology and innovation trends transforming the aerospace and defense industry will be:
+According to the Aerospace Industries Association’s Vision for 2050, some of the key technology and innovation trends in aerospace and defense industry will be:

 – the rise of automation and artificial intelligence,

 – wide application of augmented and virtual reality,

 – the rise of Industry 4.0 (e.g., additive manufacturing and digitization).

 Here’s a more detailed overview of technology trends that will be driving digital transformation in aerospace and defense in 2024.